maria-hampel/hpc-workspace-v2/README.md

 - Separation of configuration and database implementation from the client tools is the first goal.

-- Better Testing is the second goal.
+- Better testing is the second goal.

 - It is likely that all python tools will be replaced with C++ tools on the long run.

+- backwards compatibility will be maintained, might have some restrictions.

 Functional extension is possible after this is achieved.